Yoel Razvozov

-Yoel Razvozov (יוֹאֵל רַזְבוֹזוֹב; born 5 July 1980) is an Israeli judoka and politician who served as a member of the Knesset for Yesh Atid in several spells, and as the Minister of Tourism from 2021 to 2022.
+Yoel Razvozov (יוֹאֵל רַזְבוֹזוֹב; born 5 July 1980) is an Israeli politician and judoka.
+He served as the Minister of Tourism from 2021 to 2022 and a member of the Knesset for Yesh Atid for ten years in several parliamentary sessions.

 Early life

 Born Konstantin Anatolyevich Razvozov (Константин Анатольевич Развозов) in Birobidzhan in the Jewish Autonomous Oblast of the Soviet Union, Razvozov began training in judo at age 6.
-His family immigrated to Israel when he was 11, in 1991, at the fall of the Soviet Union.
+His family emigrated to Israel when he was 11, in 1991, at the dissolution of the Soviet Union.
 He joined the Israeli judo team and became an Israeli judo champion at the age of 16.

 Athletic career

-In the 2003 World Judo Championships, Razvozov finished seventh.
-He finish second at the European Championships the following year, and represented Israel at the 2004 Summer Olympics.
-In the final of the 2005 European Championships, he won a silver medal in the 73 kilogram weight category.
+In 2001 Razvozov became the youngest Israeli judoka to win the European World cup in Austria.
+In the 2003 World Championships, Razvozov finished seventh.
+He was the youngest National team captain in history of Israeli judo.
+Razvozov finish second at the 2004 European Championships the following year, and represented Israel at the 2004 Summer Olympics, finishing 9th at the men's 73 kg event.
+At the 2005 European Championships, he again won a silver medal in the 73 kg weight category.

 Political career

 Razvozov entered politics, becoming a member of Netanya City Council.
 He also became a member of the Israel Olympics Committee.
-He joined Yesh Atid, and was placed eighth on its list for the 2013 Knesset elections.
+He joined Yesh Atid and was placed eighth on its list for the 2013 Knesset elections.
 He was elected to the Knesset as the party won 19 seats.
 He was placed ninth on the party's list for the 2015 elections, and was re-elected as the party won 11 seats.
-Razvozov remained a member of the Knesset until 2021, when he resigned under the Norwegian Law to become the Minister of Tourism, a position he held until December of 2022.
+Razvozov remained a member of the Knesset until 2021, when he resigned under the Norwegian Law to become the Minister of Tourism, a position he held until December 2022.

 Following the end of his tenure as Minister of Tourism, on 23 January 2023, Razvozov announced his intention to resign from the Knesset and retire from politics.